abongsjoel/yiss/README.md

 ![screenshot](../master/screenshot.png)

 In this project, i built a responsive web application.
-The website includes a blog page that is a complete application on its own built using a variety of cools.
+The website includes a blog page that is a complete application on its own built using a variety of tools.
 Only the administrators can add articles to the website, but visitors can comment and like articles.

 ## Live Demo